 Growth hormone is an essential hormone produced by the pituitary gland.
 In normal people, the production is highest during infancy and childhood with occasional boosts in the production of HGH associated with growth spurts.
 Growth hormone stimulates lipolysis and protein synthesis.
-Until a few years ago, growth hormones could only be obtained by directly extracting it from the pituitary gland.
-There are many supplements available on the market which claims to boost the production of growth hormones.
+Until a few years ago, growth hormones could only be obtained by directly extracting them from the pituitary gland.
+There are many supplements available on the market which claim to boost the production of growth hormones.
 More recently, recombinant growth hormone has been made available through genetic engineering.

 Multiple studies have been conducted which review the efficacy of growth hormone therapy in burn patients with extensive burn injury.
 In order to understand the role of growth hormones in burn treatment, it is essential to understand the metabolic changes that occur while healing from a burn.

 In burn victims with a total burn surface area greater than 40%, there is systemic involvement of the whole body resulting in a hypermetabolic state.
 The hypermetabolic response is described by a hyperdynamic circulatory response, increased body temperature; increased oxygen and glucose consumption; increased carbon dioxide production; raised blood sugar levels, peripheral insulin resistance, increased breakdown of glycogen, protein, and lipids with loss of lean body mass; and muscle and bone wasting.